-Under our Director Compensation Policy, each non-employee director receives an annual option grant to purchase 5,500 shares of our common stock, and the chairman of the Board of Directors, provided he or she is a non-employee director, receives an additional annual option grant to purchase 2,500 shares of our common stock.
-The options have an exercise price equal to the fair market value of our common stock on the date of grant and vest as to 25% of the shares on the last day of each calendar quarter following the date of grant, subject to the non-employee director's continued service as a director or chairman, as applicable.
+Under our Director Compensation Policy, each non-employee director receives an annual option grant on the Annual Grant Date to purchase 5,500 shares of our common stock, and the chairman of the Board of Directors, provided he or she is a non-employee director, receives an additional annual option grant on the Annual Grant Date to purchase 2,500 shares of our common stock.
+The options have an exercise price equal to the fair market value of our common stock on the Annual Grant Date and vest as to 25% of the shares on each of September 30, December 31, March 31 and June 30 thereafter, subject to the non-employee director's continued service as a director or chairman, as applicable.